Week 15 of Pregnancy

 - •Continued breast tenderness and growth

-- •Occasional headaches
+- •Occasional dizziness or lightheadedness

 This week's tips